Beat Bop: Recording and release

 Over ten minutes long, with no definite chorus or structure, the track is epic in scope, featuring a driving bassline that underpins the track and a heavy influence from both disco and funk.
-The lyrical abstraction present on "Beat Bop" is often praised; writing for The Guardian, Chris Campion commented that "people have been trying to decipher it ever since" The vocals are delivered in a relaxed, chaotic and almost stream of consciousness manner, often overlapping themselves, with both rappers occasionally adopting fake voices.
+The lyrical abstraction present on "Beat Bop" is often praised; writing for The Guardian, Chris Campion commented that "people have been trying to decipher it ever since."
+The vocals are delivered in a relaxed, chaotic and almost stream of consciousness manner, often overlapping themselves, with both rappers occasionally adopting fake voices.
 Rammellzee's vocal delivery has been cited by AllMusic as a clear example of his "flights of wordplay, fantasy, and street surrealism."
 A heavy amount of reverb is applied to the vocals in a seemingly random manner, sometimes during the middle of sentences.
 The track ends by fading out during the middle of a verse, offering the listener no definite conclusion.

 Cory Robbins, founder of Profile Records, heard "Beat Bop" from a DJ named John Hall.
 Robbins reached out to Basquiat and offered him a contract to release the track as a single.
 Basquiat received a $1,500 advance on the record and he was entitled to half the royalties.
 The record sold about 5,000 copies or less.
 Profile licensed it to Island Records in the UK and they put it on a compilation album.
 "We [would’ve] lost money on it, if not for that money from England," Robbins said.

 Cover art

 The original test pressing feature art designed by Jean-Michel Basquiat.
 The artwork of the record are typical of his graffiti-influenced style, chaotic clash of imagery and text.
 In contrast to his colorful canvas work, however, they are drawn in black and white.
 The front cover includes his crown motif, rough sketches of bones, an explosion (and within it, the word "bang!" in capital letters), and Roman numerals.

-The single was released by Prolific sans Basquiat's artwork.
+The single was released by Profile sans Basquiat's artwork.
 Cory Robbins recalled: The worst thing I did was… He said, 'I'll make new artwork for your release.'
 And I said, 'No, no, no, we’re just gonna put it in the Profile jacket.'
 And that was really stupid.
 That [painting] would probably be worth millions now.
 But I'm in the record business — I knew very little about art back then."

 The cover spells Rammellzee's name incorrectly, using only one L instead of two, a fact that irked Rammellzee even in the years following the record's release.
 The single was repressed in 2001 by Tartown Records, the label that initially released it, with its original cover art retained.